Who is Liable for a Kansas City Truck Accident?

 • Cargo loading crew: The team loading the cargo into a truck is responsible for ensuring the load does not shift in transit.
 They could be responsible for the accident if the cargo was loaded improperly.

-Please note Missouri is a fault state meaning whoever is responsible for the accident must pay for the damages.
+Please note Missouri is a fault state, meaning whoever is responsible for the accident must pay for the damages.
 Once the at-fault party has been identified, you can decide whether you want to file a claim with the responsible party’s insurance company or your own.
+Understanding truck accident liability is crucial in determining the right party responsible for the accident, ensuring that victims are not unfairly held liable for incidents they did not cause.
 Multiple parties can be at fault, and in that case, the jury would decide the percentage of fault and how much each party owes.

 What Damages Can You Recover in a Truck Accident?